ramangorgin/parvazlog/README.md

 - **Jalali Date Picker** – Persian calendar input with Persian digits.
 - **Two Preview Modes** – *Full (agency)* and *Customer* version with proper field visibility.
 - **Print & PNG Export** – Print single or multiple tickets; export each ticket as a separate PNG.
+- **Table Sorting & Pagination** – Toggle ascending/descending order, choose page size (10/50/100/All), and navigate pages.
+- **Live Search** – Filter records instantly by any field.
-- **Historical Data Import** – One‑time seed script from an existing Excel file.
+- **Historical Data Auto‑Import** – The app automatically loads existing tickets from a bundled Excel file on first launch.
 - **Fully Offline** – No server, no internet, no external API.
 - **Professional Alerts** – Uses SweetAlert2 for delete confirmations and version selection.
+- **Automatic Update** – Checks GitHub releases and downloads new versions with a single click (optional manual check from the menu).

 ---